patrickbwarren/qgis-survex-import/README.md

   that are user-configurable;
 * a co-ordinate reference system, and possible other metadata.

-Now at this point you are supposed to slap yourself on the head and ask why on earth we haven't been using GIS shapefiles for storing reduced survey data all along!
+At this point you are supposed to slap yourself on the head and ask why on earth we haven't been using GIS shapefiles for storing reduced survey data all along!
 The format is certainly flexible enough to contain all the information normally included in a